TAROGE-M: Radio Antenna Array on Antarctic High Mountain for Detecting Near-Horizontal Ultra-High Energy Air Showers: Simulation of UHE Cosmic Ray Detection

 Using the result above, the acceptance at a given CR energy and angular bin is equal to the average effective area over all simulated showers within the bin, multiplied by the solid angle, $\langle A\Omega \rangle (\log E, \cos\theta, \phi) = \langle A_{\rm eff} \rangle \Delta \Omega$.
 Following the procedure outlined above, the cosmic ray acceptances under various configurations of trigger thresholds, receiver gain, and surface reflection, were calculated.
 The average acceptance is defined as the livetime-weighted average, across data-taking periods separated by different thresholds (Table \ref{tab:run}).
 The systematic uncertainty due to receiver gain, defined as the acceptance difference relative to the mean-gain (without amplitude scaling) configuration, is summed in quadrature with the systematic uncertainty associated with the ground reflection, defined as the acceptance difference with and without reflection.

 Averaging over all azimuth angles, the resulting cosmic ray acceptance of the TAROGE-M station, as a function of zenith angle and energy, is shown in Fig.~\ref{fig:CRacceptance}.
 In general, the overall acceptance increases with primary energy and zenith angle.
 The detection energy threshold increases with zenith angle and is approximately \SI{0.3}{\exa\eV}, as the distance to the shower maximum increases from $\sim\SI{3}{\km}$ at $\theta=\ang{45}$ to $\sim \SI{350}{\km}$ at $\theta=\ang{89}$.
 The variation in the receiver gain mainly affects the acceptance at lower energies around the trigger threshold.
-The reflection from the ground leads to an enhancement in the acceptance for near horizontal showers, and most significantly for showers around \SI{1}{\exa\eV} energy, below which the signal is too weak to detect.
-As the reflection effect is only significant for zenith angles above \ang{80}, it only causes an overall \SI{14}{\percent} increase in the acceptance at \SI{1}{\exa\eV}.